Star (rocket stage): Star 24

+Star 26

+The Star 26 (Burner 2A or TE-M-442) is an upper stage motor used in Burner II stage of the Sandia Strypi IV vehicle introduced in 1965.
+The Star 26B (TE-M-442-1) variant was used on the Thor-LV2F Burner-2A launcher.
+Star 26C (TE-M-442-2) was used on the DOT sounding rocket.

 Star 27

 The Star 27 is a solid apogee kick motor, with the 27 representing the approximate diameter of the stage in inches.
-It burns HTPB fuel with an average erosion rate of 0.0011 inches per second.
+It burns HTPB-based composite propellant with an average erosion rate of 0.0011 in/s.

+It as used as a second stage on a version of the Atlas E/F rocket, launching the Solwind and Geosat satellites.
 When used on the Pegasus air-launch rocket payloads are capable of leaving Earth orbit.

-A version of the Star 27, designated Star 27H, was used in the launch of the IBEX spacecraft.
-The spacecraft had a mass of 105 kg by itself and together with its Star 27 motor, 462 kg.
+A version of the Star 27, designated the Star 27H, was used in the launch of the IBEX spacecraft.
+The spacecraft had a mass of 105 kg by itself and together with its Star 27H motor, 462 kg.
 The Star 27H helped it get to a higher orbit, beyond Earth's magnetosphere.

+Star 30

+The Star 30 (TE-M-700-2) is a solid fuel motor, with the 30 representing the approximate diameter of the stage in inches.
+Different versions (A, B, C, E and BP) were used as an apogee motor for satellites such as G-STAR, Skynet 4, Koreasat or the HS-376 satellite bus.
+Star 30E was used by the small ORBEX orbital launcher.
+A Star 30 booster was also used on the CONTOUR comet probe.